MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/scopes.md

 **Azure DevOps Services | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 - TFS 2017**

 Npm scopes are a way of grouping related packages together.
 A scope allows you to create a package with the same name as a package created by another user or Org without conflict.
 They allow the user to separate public and private packages by prefixing their packages with a scope `@fabrikam` and configuring the `.npmrc` file to only use an Azure Artifacts feed for that scope.
 With Azure Artifacts, you can publish and download both scoped and unscoped packages to/from your Artifacts feeds or public registries.
 Using npm scopes is also useful with self-hosted on-premise servers that do not have internet access because setting up upstream sources in that case is not possible.
+Using scopes:

+- We don't have to worry about name collisions.
+- No need to change the npm registry in order to install or publish our packages.
+- Each npm organization/user has their own scope, and only the owner or the scope members can publish packages to their scope.

 > [!NOTE]
-> In order to use scopes you must be using npm version 2 or greater.
-Run this command `npm install npm@latest -g` to upgrade to the latest version.
+> You need npm version 2 or greater to use npm scopes.
+Run `npm install npm@latest -g` to upgrade to the latest version.

 ## Project setup

-Scoped packages allow you to group similar npm packages together.
-This provides us with several advantages including:

-- We don't have to worry about name collisions.
-- No need to change the npm registry in order to install or publish your packages.
-- Each npm organization/user has their own scope, and only the owner or the scope members can publish packages to their scope.

-To use an Azure Artifacts feed with a scope, follow the instructions below, but append your scope to both lines in the project `.npmrc` file.
+To use an Azure Artifacts feed with a specific scope, we will need to setup our .npmrc file and then set up credentials to authenticate with our feed.

 [!INCLUDE [](../includes/npm/npmrc.md)]